About Us

 Eamon is an active HSE patient partner at both regional and national level.
 He is a member of a number of steering groups including the HSE National Neuro-rehabilitation Workstream Groups.
 Eamon has also contributed to research ‘focus groups’ such as the Neurological Alliance of Ireland report examining the consequences of the Covid-19 pandemic on access to neurological services in Ireland.

 Catherine’s early professional career was in retail management before moving on to study early childhood education.
 She currently manages a small preschool where she is setting up an after-school service.
-As Catherine’s preschool is a registered charity, she has also gained valuable experience in the day to day running of a not for profit organisation.
+As her preschool is a registered charity, she has also gained valuable experience in the running of a not for profit organisation.

-Catherine volunteered for a short time with a global FND charity before joining Eamon in setting up this not for profit organisation dedicated to supporting those with FND in Ireland.
+Catherine volunteered for a short time with a global FND charity before joining Eamon in setting up FND in Ireland.
 Catherine wants to use her experience as a parent of a young daughter with FND to reach out to other parents and family members and is passionate in advocating for early intervention to support those living with FND.

 Dr. Laffan is a Consultant Neurologist at St. James’s Hospital with a primary role in Long Covid Neurology and has been the Clinical Lead for the development of Long Covid Neurological services in Ireland.
 Dr. Laffan qualified from UCD in 2007.
 In 2012, she completed her MD thesis on autonomic function in epilepsy.
 Dr. Laffan completed her specialist training in Ireland and went on to complete two Aspire Fellowships; the first in deep brain stimulation for movement disorders at the Mater Hospital and second, in epilepsy and chronic disease management at St. James’s Hospital.